Ben Hoare

 Ben Hoare is a wildlife writer and editor, and proud to be an all-round ‘nature nerd’.
 He was features editor at BBC Wildlife magazine from 2008 to 2018, and after that its editorial consultant.
 Ben writes about seasonal natural-history highlights in every issue of the magazine, and also contributes longer conservation stories.
 His interviews of everyone’s hero Sir David Attenborough remain a career highlight.
 When not working for magazines, Ben writes illustrated natural-history books for children – the kind of books he adored looking at as a kid.
 Several have been international bestsellers, no doubt because his two daughters read and test everything first.
 Ben lives in rural Somerset, UK, with owls and dormice in the garden, and is a keen birder who spends as much time as possible exploring outdoors.

-Weirdest plants in the world: Discover some of the world's wackiest flora
+Weirdest plants in the world: Discover 9 of the planet's wackiest flora

 Crane flies: Why adults are too busy to eat and why their fragile limbs are a secret survival weapon